-Unfortunately, a lot of aspirants miss out on taking the NAATI CCL test, because they are not too aware of it.
+Unfortunately, a lot of aspirants miss out on taking the NAATI CCL test, because they are not aware of it.

-Each dialogue is of 45 marks, and the complete examination is of 90 marks.
+Each dialogue is worth 45 marks, and the complete examination is of 90 marks.
 To pass the test, a candidate requires at least 29 marks in each dialogue and a total score of 63 out of 90.

 The result for the CCL Test will read as:

 PASS: If the total score is 63 or higher (marks out of 90)

 MARGINAL FAIL: If the total score is between 58 and 62.5 (marks out of 90)